Guard-233/overreacted.io/public/react-as-a-ui-runtime/index.md

 for (let i = 0; i < 10; i++) {
   let pNode = formNode.childNodes[i];
   let textNode = pNode.firstChild;
-  textNode.textContent = 'You bought ' + items[i].name;
+  textNode.textContent = "You bought " + items[i].name;
 }
 ```

-So instead of *re-ordering* them, React would effectively *update* each of them.
+So instead of _re-ordering_ them, React would effectively _update_ each of them.
 This can create performance issues and possible bugs.
-For example, the content of the first input would stay reflected in first input *after* the sort — even though conceptually they might refer to different products in your shopping list!
+For example, the content of the first input would stay reflected in first input _after_ the sort — even though conceptually they might refer to different products in your shopping list!

 **This is why React nags you to specify a special property called `key` every time you include an array of elements in your output:**